-This Mulled Apple Juice is the perfect thing to warm up with when you get back from a hard day of Christmas shopping, or when you want something a bit fancy to have in front of the TV.
-Just add some honey and winter spices to some apple juice and heat it through for a delicious spiced apple drink.
+This Mulled Apple Juice recipe is the perfect thing to warm up with when you get back from a hard day of Christmas shopping, or when you want something a bit fancy to have in front of the TV watching a festive film.

 Looking for some more Christmas drinks?
 Why not try our Chai Tea Latte, Slow Cooker Mulled Wine or Snowman Hot Chocolate?
 Or take a look at our collection of 25 of the best Christmas Drinks.